JBERD CABINS & CAMPGROUND

 Emory Waters Nature Preserve is a 307-acre parcel of land comprising upland forests, a newly reforested forest, newly established pollinator meadows, several small creeks, and a rich cultural heritage.
 It also provides access to the shallow Jug Bay tidal freshwater marshes along the Patuxent River.

-This property was named to honor the life and cultural heritage of Mr. Emory Waters and all African Americans that worked and lived within Jug Bay and the Patuxent River Watershed.
-The son of a slave, Mr. William Emory Waters (1877-c.
-1950) owned and lived in a half acre parcel of land east of Emory Landing, found at the extreme north end of the Jug Bay Farm Preserve (known during his time as the Patuxent Fishery).
+This property was named to honor the life and cultural heritage of Mr. Emory Waters and all African Americans who worked and lived within Jug Bay and the Patuxent River Watershed.
+The son of an enslaved woman, Mr. William Emory Waters (1877-c.
+1950) owned and lived in a half-acre parcel of land east of Emory Landing, found at the extreme north end of the Jug Bay Farm Preserve (known during his time as the Patuxent Fishery).
 A tobacco and corn farm laborer, handyman, fisherman, logger, and waterfowl hunter, Mr. Waters knew a “better way to do most everything”.
 He worked in the tobacco fields and as a waterman for 30 years.

 About JBERD Field Station